IBM/aspera-sdk-js/README.md

 # IBM Aspera JavaScript SDK
-This JavaScript SDK allows web applications to integrate with IBM Aspera to perform high-speed Aspera file transfers.
+This JavaScript SDK allows web applications to integrate with `IBM Aspera for desktop` to perform high-speed Aspera file transfers.

 Documentation is available on [GitHub Pages](https://ibm.github.io/aspera-sdk-js/docs/)